-1. He/she can quit at anytime.
+1. He/she can quit at any time.

 2. He/she is under a lot of stress.

 One of the main reasons why people use drugs or alcohol in the first place is because they are stressed.
 But, there are healthy ways to deal with stress, and drugs are not one of them.
-Be weary of people who say they abuse alcohol or drugs just because they have a nagging wife, financial problems or stress at work.
+Be wary of people who say they abuse alcohol or drugs just because they have a nagging wife, financial problems or stress at work.
 These are not legitimate excuses.

 3. His/her drug use doesn’t hurt anyone else.
 It’s his/her business.

 This one is always surprising because it couldn’t be further from the truth.
 Drug and alcohol abuse affects many people – actually, everyone.
 An alcoholic driving drunk puts everyone on the road at risk.
 They place a burden on the healthcare system.
 They are not productive or as good of a parent as they should be.
-Drug addiction and alcoholism takes an immense toll on families and society at large.
+Drug addiction and alcoholism take an immense toll on families and society at large.

 4. He/she doesn’t drink during the day.

 Just because someone doesn’t start their day off with drinking or using drugs doesn’t mean they don’t need treatment.
 Instead of looking at when someone drinks, pay attention to how much they drink, how it affects their behavior and personal life and how difficult it is to refrain from drinking.